 Check this space regularly for periodic Calls for Submissions from the editors of Science Editor.
 Suggestions for submissions and new topics or areas of interest are always welcome at email@example.com

-Submissions should be ~700 – 2200 words, and figures, tables, and references are strongly encouraged.
-Pre-submission inquiries are welcome, and editors are glad to work with you in shaping your manuscript.
+Article submissions should be ~700 – 2200 words, and figures, tables, and references are strongly encouraged.
+Presubmission inquiries and proposals are welcome, and editors are glad to work with you in shaping your manuscript.
 Once accepted, articles are published Early Online and scheduled for a specific issue.
 Please address all submissions and questions to firstname.lastname@example.org.

 NEW: Building on our successful Origin Stories series, the Editors are excited to announce a new feature called Transition Stories to tie into a special issue for March 2024 on Transitions/Transformations in Scientific Editing and Publishing.
 Have you switched from one area of your field to another?
 Moved internationally for work?
 Started freelancing?
 Recently retired or stepped down from a role, like Editor-in-Chief?
 If so, we want to know how it went, what you learned, or wish you knew beforehand.
 If you have a compelling story to tell and insights to share, please email your Transition Story to email@example.com.
 If you know someone who may have an interesting story, CSE member or not, please share this with them and encourage them to submit.

 Stories should be filled with as many details as you’re comfortable sharing and fall between 200-500 words.
 Editors will review all submissions and may provide feedback and edits as needed.
 For inclusion in the March 2024 special Issue, please submit your Transition Story by February 1, 2024; however, we may consider this for an ongoing feature if we receive enough submissions and we will accept submissions past that deadline.